pvcraven/capstone/source/assignments/assignment_03.rst

 car loan company.
 Like a simple website for ICL, or a calculator for loan payments, or something similar.

-There are tutorials out there you can find. `TutorialsPoint Node.js`_ tutorial is good.
+There are tutorials out there you can find. `TutorialsPoint Node.js`_ tutorial and TutorialKart `Node.js tutorial`_ are good.

 For this tutorial, you may copy/paste material from the web. **However**